evokelektrique/replicant/README.md

 # Replicant
-Wordpress plugin that replicates posts and content in your wordpress websites
+A plugin that replicates and synchronize content in your WordPress websites.

 ### Features
    - [X] Sync WordPress posts, including **(Create, Update, Delete)**